 By clicking the link in this sentence you can download an example child support order and worksheet from Washington State Superior Court.
-Washington offers a free template for child support orders and worksheets, but many pro se (unrepresented) parties are unsure what to write in the blanks and which boxes to check.
+The state government offers free Word templates for child support orders and worksheets at Washington’s Court Forms Website under Family Law > [case-type].
+But many pro se (unrepresented) parties are unsure what to write in the blanks and which boxes to check.
 The example should help.

 For help in determining the AMOUNT of child support and completing the worksheets (i.e., doing the math), see our firm’s article on Calculating Child Support in WA: The Basics.

-The remainder of this article answers the most common questions people have when completing each section of the child support order template (CSOT).
+The remainder of this article explains the most common issues people have when completing each section of the child support order template (CSOT).